ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 python3 MakingLabeledVideo.py
 ```

-# Runing on the cluster
+# Running on the cluster
 Start an interactivate session with GPU

 ```